 - 56. Colleges should be aware of and comply with equalities legislation in relation to student support matters.

-- 57. Equality Act 2010: This Act brings together all previous equality legislation, and includes public sector equality duty, which replaced the separate duties relating to race, disability and gender equality.
+- 57. Equality Act 2010: This Act brings together all previous equality legislation.
+It provides a legal framework to protect the rights of individuals and advance equality of opportunity.
 This duty includes provisions such as:

 - Indirect disability discrimination.

 - Discrimination arising from disability.

 - New protected characteristics.

 - Pregnancy and maternity.

-- New positive action provisions.

-- 58. Further guidance can be obtained from the Equality and Human Rights Commission. - 59.
+- New positive action provisions. - 58.
+Further guidance can be obtained from the Equality and Human Rights Commission. - 59.
 Children and Young People (Scotland) Act 2014: This Act confirms colleges' status as corporate parents.
-Colleges should ensure that their student support policies take into account the circumstances of care experienced students and the college's responsibilities towards these students.
-Care-Experienced students should be allocated the optimum award, for example in most cases they would receive a bursary rather than an EMA (see paragraphs 44 to 47 of the Award Assessment section of the guidance).
+Colleges should ensure that their student support policies take into account the circumstances of Care-Experienced students and the college's responsibilities towards these students.
+Care-Experienced students should be allocated the optimum award, for example in most cases they would receive a bursary rather than an EMA (see paragraphs 49 to 52 of the Award Assessment section of the guidance).
 Colleges should also note paragraphs 50 and 69 of this document which allow colleges to exercise flexibility over Care-Experienced students' attendance and submission of documentation.
-The definition of Care Experienced is set out in paragraphs 7 and 8 and Annex B of the Advisors' Notes section. - 60.
+The definition of Care-Experienced for bursary purposes is set out in paragraphs 7 and 8 of the Advisors' Notes section and further detailed information on Care Experience definitions and legislation can be accessed on our website's. - 60.
 Carers (Scotland) Act 2016: Colleges should note the responsibilities set out in Carers (Scotland) Act 2016 for local authorities in respect of information and advice services they are required to provide for carers.
 The act also sets out legislative definitions of carers which colleges should use when considering student carers for student support. - 61.
-Data Protection legislation: All personal data must be processed in accordance with applicable data protection legislation, including the EU General Data Protection Regulation & Data Protection Act 2018. - 62.
+Data Protection legislation: All personal data must be processed in accordance with applicable data protection legislation, including the UK General Data Protection Regulation & Data Protection Act 2018. - 62.
 In extraordinary instances where personal student data needs to be transferred to SFC or any other agency or institution, this should be carried out securely and in accordance with an agreed data sharing protocol.